Melissa Bert: Career

-According to the Senate Permanent Subcommittee on Investigations Majority and Minority Interim Staff Report entitled “Coast Guard Efforts to Conceal the Operation Fouled Anchor Investigation from Congress and the Public” - Chair Richard Blumenthal (D-CT) and Ranking Member Ron Johnson (R-WI) - dated December 20, 2024: “On October 31, 2018, an “external engagement discussion” was scheduled between then-Vice Commandant Admiral Ray and the then-Director of Governmental and Public Affairs.
+According to a 2024 Senate Permanent Subcommittee on Investigations Report, “On October 31, 2018, an “external engagement discussion” was scheduled between then-Vice Commandant Admiral Ray and the then-Director of Governmental and Public Affairs.
 As part of the briefing, records suggest that Admiral Ray was provided a detailed memo outlining options for external disclosure of Operation Fouled Anchor.
 The memo, entitled “CGA Sexual Assault Investigations – Pre-2006 Communications COA’s,” provided three options for disclosure, as well as analysis of the drawbacks and benefits of each option.”

-"According to the memo, it was recommended that the Coast Guard not affirmatively disclose information regarding Operation Fouled Anchor, but instead only respond to queries from Congress about individual cases.
-As part of the scenario of proactively notifying Congress about Operation Fouled Anchor, which the memo recommended against, the memo stated, "any affirmative Congressional or external communication, especially if briefed under a singular investigatory moniker with a colorful title, vice separate investigations, will risk the initiation of comprehensive Congressional investigations, hearings, and media interest."”
+The report continues: "According to the memo, it was recommended that the Coast Guard not affirmatively disclose information regarding Operation Fouled Anchor, but instead only respond to queries from Congress about individual cases.
+As part of the scenario of proactively notifying Congress about Operation Fouled Anchor, which the memo recommended against, the memo stated, 'any affirmative Congressional or external communication, especially if briefed under a singular investigatory moniker with a colorful title, vice separate investigations, will risk the initiation of comprehensive Congressional investigations, hearings, and media interest.'”